 It isn't just that you are interested in electronic hardware.
 It is mostly that you're fascinated by it!
 You enjoy knowing what makes things work; what happens when they don't work right - and how you can make things work even better.
-Today's sophisticated workplace demands high-tech professionals who can successfully put their knowledge and skills to work in the dynamic field of electrical engineering technology.
-The A.A.S. degree in Electrical Engineering Technology is an excellent place to begin your career as an engineering technician.
-This degree program is accredited by the Technology Accreditation Board for Engineering and Technology (TAC of ABET), which ensures academic excellence and high standards for educational quality.
+Today's sophisticated workplace demands high-tech professionals who can successfully put their knowledge and skills to work in the dynamic field of electrical technology.
+The A.A.S. degree in Electrical Technology is an excellent place to begin your career as an engineering technician.
 (Please note that if you wish to pursue a B.S.E.E. degree in electrical or computer engineering, you should consult your advisor).

 Official Program Description >

 You will learn to construct, test, analyze, trouble-shoot and repair systems and sub-systems reflective of modern technology using real-world engineering tools and the technologies of today.
 You will learn about fundamental concepts such as electronics, industrial control, instrumentation, communications, power distribution and electronic hardware while taking your problem-solving skills to the next level.
 (Please note that this degree program recommends preparation of two years in high school math with good algebra skills.
 For students requiring assistance with math, English and study skills, the Foundations of Technology program is recommended for the student's first semester to provide the proper academic preparation and support necessary for success in this degree program).